sparkflows/sparkflows-docs/docs/user-guide/connectors/sap/index.rst

 SAP
 ====

-Fire Insights enables reading from and writing to SAP Databases.
+Sparkflows enables reading from and writing to SAP Databases.

-Fire Insights provides multiple ways to connect with SAP Databases including connections through **HANA** and **ECC**.
+Sparkflows provides multiple ways to connect with SAP Databases including connections through **HANA** and **ECC**.